lfph/foundation/weekly-update.md

 Each week we post an update of what's been happening in our community to our [Slack](https://slack.lfph.io) workspace.
 Here you can view an archive of all our weekly updates.

+## October 08, 2021
+// This is the LFPH Weekly Update.
+It includes updates from our community regarding what was achieved in the past week, and what’s coming in the week ahead, as far as each group passes that on.

+:rocket: for LFPH:
+We are thrilled to welcome new leadership with @Jim StClair joining us as Executive Director!
+Read the whole announcement and see the note above from @Brian Behlendorf: https://www.lfph.io/2021/10/08/welcoming-jim-st-clair/

+:mount_fuji: For Cardea:
+The Cardea Steering Committee met this week: Development priorities for the next three months will be finishing machine readable governance and engaging with smartcards.
+The next interopathon will focus on machine readable governance and is tentatively scheduled for late January 2022.

+:mountain: For CCI:
+We had our September All-Member Meeting on Oct 8, providing the community an update on the logistics for community groups structuring and hosting a Q&A session for Steer Committee Election Candidates @Chatchai @Trevor Butterworth @Ryan Barrett (NL) to meet the community.
+On Oct 12 at 7 am PT / 2 pm UTC, the Global Implementation Forum (formerly the Use Case Implementation Workstream) will have experts from The Clinical Data Interchange Standards Consortium (CDISC) talk about their newly published Vaccine Administration V1.0, a mapping curation of minimum vaccination data elements and metadata and designed for travel use cases.
+The APAC group #cci-apac-group had a great community call on Oct 6 (recording here), where @Ryan Barrett (NL) provided an overview of the current state of the EU DCC system and the Dutch certificate for domestic use.

+:snow_capped_mountain: For GCCN:
+Join our next Friday’s implementers’ meeting to get an update on 1) the narrative for governments on the value of participating in the GCCN Trust Registry Network; 2) verifier strategy; and 3) GCCN Trust Registry Network back-end technical infrastructure.

+:cactus: No updates from any of the other LFPH teams this week.

+// As always, thank you to all of our contributors, please contact #community-ops or post here (in a thread, please) with any questions or additions to these updates.

+## October 01, 2021
+// This is the LFPH Weekly Update.
+It includes updates from our community regarding what was achieved in the past week, and what’s coming in the week ahead, as far as each group passes that on.

+:avocado: For Cardea:
+Last week’s Demo Day was a big success—and we are already planning future interopathons.
+These events really helped to identify issues and drive development.
+Thank you to everyone who participated.
+The Cardea community meeting this week will cover shortened URLs, connectionless, and governance—as well as a quick recap of where we are on the roadmap.
+In other related news, Indicio’s Sumiran Agarwal had a busy September—speaking at the UN General Assembly Blockchain meeting on the future of digital identity (at 6:55) https://www.youtube.com/watch?v=qnmCuyqLh38&t=1695s

+:hot_pepper: For CCI:
+The CCI Steering Committee approved the proposal to restructure community groups so that we can conduct community activities more effectively.
+We are going provide an overview of the restructuring in our next all-member meeting on Oct 8 at 7 am PT / 2 pm UTC.
+The Use Case Implementation Workstream had Arjan Geluk present (recording here) the vaccination certificate extension to the ISO 18013-5 standard for Mobile Drivers Licenses (mDL), followed by a engaging community conversation on topics such as selective disclosure, sample implementations for storing FHIR objects.
+The Use Case Implementation Worstream will transition into the Global Implementation Forum and convene bi-weekly moving forward.
+At the next meeting on Oct 12 at 7 am PT / 2 pm UTC, we will have experts from The Clinical Data Interchange Standards Consortium (CDISC) talk about their newly published Vaccine Administration V1.0, which is a mapping curation of minimum vaccination data elements and metadata and designed for facilitating global interoperability.
+The APAC group #cci-apac-group will have its next community call on Oct 6 at 9 pm PT / 12 pm HK / 9:30 am IST  (an hour later than our regular time). @Ryan Barrett (NL), who is on the eHealth Network team that works on the EU DCC and a core member of the Dutch COVID app team, will provide an overview of the current state of the EU DCC system and the Dutch certificate for domestic use.
+Please feel free to PM @Lucy Yang (CCI) for anything specific you want to learn more through the call.

+:carrot: For GCCN:
+@Lucy Yang (CCI) and @Savita Farooqui led a discussion at the GCCN Trust Registry Network Implementers Meeting on the potential governance and business models for the Network (demo app).
+This is a very critical next step we need to take soon so that we can start officially forming the Network and take it to the next stage of the development.

+:herald: for Herald:
+We have our physical wearables for testing.
+Design also useful for many different eHealth use cases other than DCT, including eHealth monitoring.
+Low cost for between $10-$25 depending on design chosen.
+Link to image for the wearable is here: https://lfpublichealth.slack.com/archives/C01RMEC5ZRV/p1632860435009700
+We’re also completing the Exposure Notification API in the next week for C++.

+:cactus: No other LFPH-wide updates this week.
+Tune back in for big news next week though…

+// As always, thank you to all of our contributors, please contact #community-ops or post here (if you’re the first, start a thread, please) with any questions or additions to these updates.

+## September 24, 2021
+// This is the LFPH Weekly Update.
+It includes updates from our community regarding what was achieved in the past week, and what’s coming in the week ahead, as far as each group passes that on.

+:palm_tree: For LFPH:
+Had our first meeting of the disease outbreak and investigation technologies community meeting, and are working on (1) naming the group, (2) finding participants - PHAs can sign up here, and (3) Setting the agenda for the upcoming few meetings

+:deciduous_tree: For CCI:
+The Use Case Implementation Workstream had @petros kavassalis from the University of the Aegean School of Engineering share (recording here) his observations after the launch of EU DCC for cross-border travel and some gaps and opportunities he has identified in the EU market.
+Our next call on September 28 at 7 am PT / 2 pm UTC will have Arjan Geluk to share with us the vaccination certificate extension of the ISO standard for mobile drivers’ license.
+The Schema Task Force #cci-schema-tf met this week (recording here) where @Paul Knowles provided the community an update on the Overlays Capture Architecture Guideline for a Good Health Pass compatible reference implementation and feedback on the next steps for a schema repository at LFPH.
+The APAC group #cci-apac-group had its first call (recording here) featuring two presentations respectively on the state of vaccination certificate in Japan by @Kohei Kurihara and Thailand by@Chatchai.
+The Vaccine Credentials US Subgroup #cci-north-america-group host a great presentation (recording here) from John Dionne, the the Director of New Business Solutions at STCHealth, on their consumer access program through its MyIR platform, followed by an engaging Q&A session with our community members.

+:evergreen_tree: For GCCN:
+We are making improvements of the GCCN Trust Registry Network demo application while figuring out a proper governance and business model for the Network and setting up the production-level back-end infrastructure.
+We invite you to check out the demo app and try submitting an entry.
+If you have any feedback or questions, please reach out to @Savita Farooqui.

+:cactus: No updates from Herald or Cardea

+// Thank you again to all of our contributors, please contact #community-ops or post here (if you’re the first, start a thread, please) with any questions or additions to these updates.

 ## September 17, 2021
 :musical_score:  LFPH news:
 * Work to update the risk scoring recommendations for #exposure-notification continues - if you'd like to join in, please send a blank email to risk-scoring+subscribe@lists.lfph.io.